Siddhivinayak Temple, Mumbai: Governance

-Temple donations and other activities related to temple are governed by the board members of Shree Siddhi Vinayak Ganpati Temple Trust.
-Trust is registered under Bombay Public Trusts Act, 1950, with the name “Shree Ganpati Temple at Prabhadevi Road, Dadar, Bombay".
+Temple donations and other activities related to temple are governed by the board members of the Shri Siddhi Vinayak Ganpati Temple Trust.
+The trust is registered under Bombay Public Trusts Act, 1950, with the name “Shri Ganpati Temple at Prabhadevi Road, Dadar, Bombay".

-Trust is regulated by Shree Siddhi Vinayak Ganpati Temple Trust (Prabhadevi) Act, 1980.
+Trust is regulated by the Shri Siddhi Vinayak Ganpati Temple Trust (Prabhadevi) Act, 1980.
 It was adopted on 11 October 1980.

-Aadesh Bandekar is current chairman of the trust.
+Sada Sarvankar is the current chairman of the trust.